gleraromero/runner/README.md

   - exit_code: the execution exit_code (0 means successful).
   - stderr: string of the STDERR output of the execution.
   - stdout: JSON object returned in the STDOUT output of the execution.
+  - time: execution time of the experiment process (in seconds).

 > Note: if the output in the STDOUT is not a JSON object, then the *stdout* attribute will contain the raw string.